cavaunpeu/willwolf.io-source/content/machine-learning/musings-on-llms.md

 ## How Does ChatGPT Know So Much?

-Over the past 30 years, humanity has unwittingly built the greatest dataset for learning machine learning models.
+Over the past 30 years, humans have unwittingly built the biggest, most robust, most diverse, most interesting dataset imaginable for learning machine learning models.
 This data is in numerous forms, including images from Instagram, videos from YouTube, audio from various platforms, and text from Wikipedia, Reddit, and many other sources.

 ChatGPT, a "large language model" or LLM, is trained on text data from a substantial portion of the internet.
 This makes it very good at predicting the next word in a phrase, such as our earlier example about the boy and his boots.